If you think the tech market is flooded with talent, the stats will prove you wrong.

 For the candidate, it’s just as easy.
 There’s no need to fill out lengthy application forms, re-jig a resume, or write a ridiculous cover letter.
 Instead, they complete a quick 15-minute challenge to show off how great they are.

-Coding assessments are fun, interactive, and intuitive skills challenges, delivering a level of gamification to the technical hiring process that’s like catnip to software developers.
+Coding assessments are fun, interactive, and intuitive skills challenges, delivering a level of gamification to the technical hiring process that’s like a catnip to software developers.

 Coding tests help you nail great feedback too!
 Many recruiters struggle to get the hiring manager’s feedback, leaving candidates scratching their heads.
 This isn’t a problem with online coding tests, as candidates instantly see their scores and how they compare to others, showcasing areas to improve on if necessary.